jeremyhahn/ecutools/src/aws_iot_src/external_libs/mbedTLS/README.md

     yotta build

-If, on the other hand, you already have a copy of mbed TLS from a source other than the yotta registry, for example from cloning our github repository, or from downloading a tarball of the standalone edition, then you'll need first need to generate the yotta module by running:
+If, on the other hand, you already have a copy of mbed TLS from a source other than the yotta registry, for example from cloning our GitHub repository, or from downloading a tarball of the standalone edition, then you'll need first need to generate the yotta module by running:

     yotta/create-module.sh